 AROUND THE BLOCK WALKING TOURS

-This program consists of a sensory-rich walking tour of El Barrio, allowing visitors to take in the sights and sounds of a variety of locations throughout the neighborhood including local businesses, murals, community gardens, and cultural institutions.
-Tours will run from April 23, 2014 to September 27, 2014.
+This program consists of a sensory-rich walking tour of El Barrio, which allows visitors to take in the sights and sounds of the neighborhood.
+Stops include local businesses, murals, community gardens, and cultural institutions.
+Around the Block Tours are available from late April through late September.

 Learn More >

 El Barrio has plenty of options for the adventurous foodies!
 Be sure to check out these local spots next time you visit El Museo.